-Kreuzberg is home to a large community of Turkish immigrants, and every Tuesday and Friday the area’s Turkish character becomes more palpable than ever as vendors set up shop along the canal for the city’s largest Turkish market.
-Exotic street food, colorful fruit and veg stalls, and tables stacked with bolts of bright fabrics entice tourists and locals alike with bargain prices.
+Kreuzberg is home to a large Turkish community, and every Tuesday and Friday the area comes to life with the community’s character.
+As vendors set up shop along the canal for the city’s largest Turkish market, stretching between Kreuzberg and Neukölln.
+Exotic street food, colourful fruit and veg stalls, and tables stacked with bolts of bright fabrics entice tourists and locals alike with bargain prices.
 Cash is a must, and haggling is looked on with approval.
 If you’re prepared to brave the rush of souvenir-seekers and street performers, this unique market will provide an afternoon of delicious surprises and unexpected finds.

-The Berlinische Galerie (Berlin Gallery) displays local fine art, photography, architecture, and sculpture in a former glass warehouse.
-The white walls and cavernous interior, house a vast collection of work produced in and about the city of Berlin.
-Berlinische Galerie’s permanent collection is modern yet accessible, featuring works from major movements since 1870 including Berlin Dada, expressionism, and new objectivity.
-The temporary exhibitions showcase modern artists as well as a more contemporary set, introducing Berlin‘s rising stars to the public through solo exhibitions and installations.
+The Berlinische Galerie is the city’s comprehensive modern collection of art, photography, architecture, and sculpture, all housed in a former glass warehouse.
+The white walls and cavernous interior house a vast collection of work produced in and around the city of Berlin.
+Berlinische Galerie’s permanent collection is modern yet accessible, featuring works from major movements since 1870 including Berlin Dada, Expressionism, and New Objectivity (Neue Sachlichkeit).
+The temporary exhibitions showcase modern artists as well as more contemporary talents, introducing Berlin‘s rising stars to the public through solo exhibitions and installations.

 Along the bank of the River Spree, where the Berlin Wall once separated East from West, the longest remaining segment of the wall has been transformed into an extensive open-air art gallery.
-Originally painted in 1990 and painstakingly restored for its 20th anniversary in 2010, this vast mural stretches for over a kilometer and features work from more than 100 national and international artists.
-It stands as a visual monument to the widespread euphoria of the wall’s fall, and as a reminder of the city’s complex past.
-A stroll along the East Side Gallery is a must for any visitor to Berlin, not only for its aesthetic appeal but also for its vital historical significance.
+Originally painted in 1990 and painstakingly restored for its 20th anniversary in 2010, this vast ensemble of murals stretches for over a kilometre.
+Featuring work from more than 100 national and international artists, it stands as a visual monument to the widespread euphoria of the Wall’s fall, and as a reminder of the city’s complex past.
+While technically located on the Friedrichshain side of the river, a stroll along the East Side Gallery is a must for any visitor to Berlin, not only for its aesthetic appeal but also for its vital historical significance.

 The Jewish Museum in Berlin is one of the largest museums of Jewish culture and history in Europe, exploring nearly two millennia of German-Jewish society in its permanent collection, special exhibitions, library, and archive.
-The building itself is equally noteworthy, consisting of two main structures: an older, baroque palace supplemented by a zinc-paneled, modern extension designed by architect Daniel Libeskind.
-The extension is symbolically rich, with empty “voids”appearing regularly throughout the building to represent, in Libeskind’s words, “that which can never be exhibited when it comes to Jewish Berlin history: humanity reduced to ashes.”
+The building itself is equally noteworthy, consisting of two main structures: an older, Baroque palace that has been supplemented by a zinc-panelled, modern extension designed by architect Daniel Libeskind.
+The extension is symbolically rich, with empty ‘voids’ appearing regularly throughout the building to represent, in Libeskind’s words, ‘that which can never be exhibited when it comes to Jewish Berlin history: humanity reduced to ashes.’

-A national monument, an artificial waterfall, and two vineyards — Kreuzberg’s Viktoriapark is more than just a place to relax with your picnic (though that is an ever-popular activity).
+A national monument, an artificial waterfall, and two vineyards — Kreuzberg’s Viktoriapark is more than just a place to relax with your picnic, although that is an ever-popular activity.
 Situated on Berlin’s highest natural elevation, this lush green park provides a spectacular view of city rooftops on clear days.
 The park’s most famous landmark is a huge cast-iron monument dedicated to the Liberation Wars of the early 19th century.
-Viktoriapark also contains a 24-meter artificial waterfall and is bordered by two small historic vineyards.
+Viktoriapark also contains a 24-metre-high artificial waterfall and is bordered by two small historic vineyards.
 Especially popular in the summer, Viktoriapark is Kreuzberg’s most popular spot to relax, toss a Frisbee, and soak up the sun.

 Kreuzberg is home to Berlin’s punk scene, and this legendary nightclub has been at the heart of Berlin’s thriving punk rock culture since 1978.
-Frequented by big-name musicians like Iggy Pop and David Bowie, SO36 rivaled New York City’s famous CBGB as a top punk and new wave venue in the 1980s.
+Frequented by big-name musicians like Iggy Pop and David Bowie, SO36 rivalled New York City’s famous CBGB as a top punk and new wave venue in the 1980s.
 These days, the club stays true to its alternative roots, showcasing an eclectic mix of punk, metal, techno, and electronic beats.
-It is also a hub for Kreuzberg’s LGBTQ community, hosting Gayhane, a popular monthly party, for the area’s Turkish gay and lesbian community.
 In a city notorious for its nightlife, SO36 remains one of Berlin’s most well-known party destinations.